cloudmesh-community/fa18-523-66/paper/paper.md

 ### SAS Visual Data Mining and Machine Learning:

 ### SAS Econometrics:
+> "SAS Econometrics supports a range of econometric model types with a single framework.
+It’s fully integrated with all of the
+> contributing analytics that coincide with econometrics, and with data preparation, exploration, presentation and reporting
+> capabilities in SAS that are essential to successful econometric analysis." [@article-SAS-Econometrics]

+The in-memory analytics feature of SAS Viya ensures that iterative and repetitive tasks can be run quickly without re-loading data.
+The software also provides a wide-range of tools for modelling business scenarios.
+Simulations and forecasting techniques can be easily implemented as the software makes use of the SAS VIya Engine, ensuring high-availability and the ability to code using open-source languages. [@article-SAS-Econometrics]

 ### SAS Visual Forecasting:
 > "SAS Visual Forecasting provides a resilient, distributed and optimized generic time series analysis scripting environment for cloud